nec-research/agentquest/README.md

 Actions allows the user to interact with the environment changing its status.
 We provide a template with one mandatory attribute:
 - `action_value`.
 A string that, once processed by the driver, triggers the environment change.

 To customize the interactions, you can define optional attributes.
-In the following we provide an overview of the `Observation` class
+In the following we provide an overview of the `Action` class

 ```python
 class Action():